 The following picture shows the website’s data from Aug 1, 2019, to Aug 31, 2019.
 As you can see, total clicks= 20.3k, impressions= 254k, average CTR= 8% and average position=15 in August.
 Also, notice the graph.
 The crests and troughs more or less show the same behavior throughout the month.

 After the website was hacked in November, this is what the data transformed to:

 Clearly, everything plummets.
 Total clicks to 11.8k, impressions to 207k, average CTR to 5.7%, average position to 16.6.

 When we further narrowed our research to track only the days the site was hacked, this is what we got:

 The CTR shows almost a 50% dip, whereas the average position has also dropped by 2 places.

 The Japanese keyword hack has a lasting effect on websites.
 Even if you are prompt in curing your website of the hack, its SEO takes a hit.
 Need I tell?
 The effort that goes into rebuilding a website SEO and reputation is huge.

 If you wish not to face such a fate, do not depend on fate.
 Invest and Indulge.

 Invest in proactive website protection while everything seems hunky and dory.
 Indulge in a standard security routine for your website.
 Firewalls and security plugins are tested solutions that go a long way in keeping your websites protected.

-At Astra, we have a team of dedicated security experts who daily resolve dozen similar security issues.
-We deploy Astra Firewall for 24×7 security of your website from XSS, SQL Injection, bad bots and 80+ other threats.
+At Astra, we have a team of dedicated security experts who daily resolve a dozen similar security issues.
+We deploy Astra Firewall for 24×7 security of your website from XSS, SQL Injection, bad bots, and 80+ other threats.